OptiScan Biomedical Receives CE Mark for OptiScanner® 6000 Automated Device for Monitoring Multiple Key Analytes in ICU Patients

 About OptiScan Biomedical

 OptiScan Biomedical is a leading developer of innovative automated bedside monitoring systems for use in intensive care units (ICU).
-The company’s OptiScanner® platform is an automated bedside monitoring technology that provides highly accurate, near-continuous monitoring of key analyte levels, including glucose and lactate, measured in plasma, as opposed to whole blood.
+The company’s OptiScanner® platform is an automated bedside monitoring technology that provides highly accurate, continuous monitoring of key analyte levels, including glucose and lactate, measured in plasma, as opposed to whole blood.
 The system prominently displays analyte level trend data updated every 15 minutes to help manage patients’ glucose levels and optimize patient care in the ICU.
 The company’s OptiScanner 6000 is designed to automatically and serially monitor levels of both glucose and lactate in the same micro-sample of patient blood.
 OptiScan has received CE Mark certification for the OptiScanner 6000 in the EU.